-The war memorial at Annandale is in the form of a hybrid obelisk/cenotaph that incorporates curved seating.
+The war memorial at Annandale is in the form of a hybrid obelisk/cenotaph, that incorporates curved seating.
 The memorial was the result of an architectural competition drafted and judged by the NSW Monuments Advisory Board in 1920.
-The architect R. Keith Harris won the first prize of 15 pounds with second prize of 10 pounds going to John D. Moore.
+The architect R. Keith Harris won the first prize of £15 with second prize of £10 going to John D. Moore.

-The memorial cost 1,250 pounds and was constructed by the builder F. Gagliardi.
+The memorial cost £1,250 and was constructed by the builder F. Gagliardi.
 The memorial is unusual in including a 'plot of remembrance' near the memorial, this is a ersatz grave which allowed mourners to remember their dead at a more personal level.

-The memorial includes the name of Private Robert Watson of 169 Trafalgar St, Annandale who enlisted at Annandale on 12th February 1917 several days after his 15th birthday.
+The memorial includes the name of Private Robert Watson of 169 Trafalgar Street, Annandale who enlisted at Annandale on 12 February 1917 several days after his 15th birthday.
 He was born in Annandale in 1902 and attended Annandale Public School.
-He was killed in action one year later on 24th March, 1918 aged 16 years and two months.
+He was killed in action one year later on 24 March 1918, aged 16 years and two months.

 ERECTED BY THE CITIZENS OF ANNANDALE TO THE MEMORY OF THE MEN OF THIS DISTRICT WHO MADE THE SUPREME SACRIFICE IN THE GREAT WAR 1914-1920

 TO THE IMMORTAL DEAD